What is a Deferred Sales Trust™?

-Reviewed by National Tax Law Firms
+It has been reviewed by FINRA and multiple National Tax Law Firms

-Over 2,000 deferred sales trust deals closed valued at over $1B by the Estate Planning Team.
+Over 2,000 deferred sales trust deals closed valued at over $1,300,000,000

 Over 2,000 Deferred Sales Trust have been closed collectivley by The Estate Planning Team and Campbell Law.
 Total value of these trust are over $1,000,000,000.
 13 clients who have a deffered sales trust were audited unrealted to their deffered sales trust, however, each of these 13 DST cases was closed out with no change audits.

-the refinancing of a note receivable from a third party;
+- The refinancing of a note receivable from a third party;

-sales of marketable securities where there are restrictions on the stock or limited trading volume of such stock;
+- Sales of marketable securities where there are restrictions on the stock or limited trading volume of such stock.

 The Seller sets up the timeline of when the payments will be made (interest and principal) and the amount of each payment.
 The payments can be structured in any timeline and amount that the Seller wishes.
-They can be interest only with the principal amount paid in one balloon payment at the end, or where there are even payments paid over the term of the structure.
+They can be ‘interest only’ with the principal amount paid in one balloon payment at the end, or where there are even payments paid over the term of the structure.
 Regardless, the taxes on the gain are triggered when the principal payments are received.
 Capital gains rates in the year the payment is received is the rate applied to the principal payments as received.
 The interest earned on the principal is taxed at ordinary tax rates in the year received.
 Most of our clients structure the note as a 10-year term and have the option to renew for another 10 years at 9 years and 6 months.
 This can occur as many times as the note holder would like it to.
 The noteholders heirs can inherit the position and do the same.